-The following items are to be examined at least every six (6) months in January and June of each year for full operational readiness by the Person In Charge (PIC) or the PIC 's authorized delegate.
+The following items are to be examined at least every six (6) months in January and June of each year for full operational readiness by the Person In Charge (PIC) or the PIC's authorized delegate.

-Fire Extinguisher Charged & Inspected -
+Fire Extinguisher Charged & Inspected

 First Aid Kit Complete & Inspected

 Weather Radio Operational & Inspected

 Flashlight Operational & Inspected

 Disaster Plan & Contact Info.
 Present

-Disaster Kit Items specific to your

-location or department present and useable
+Disaster Kit Items specific to your location or department present and useable

-Please give details below if any of the above items need to be replaced or changed.
-Forward this report to:
+Please give details below if any of the above items need to be replaced or changed:

-Staff Training & Volunteer Coordinator

 The following items were found unusable and require repair or replacement:

 Signed: Date:

-Attachment Size

-HMCPL Disaster Kit Inspection Form.doc 24 KB